In this chapter, we should familiarize with the commonly used terms of aviation.

 Taxiway.
 A defined path on a land aerodrome established for the taxiing of aircraft and intended to provide a link between one part of the aerodrome and another, including:

-Aircraft stand taxilane.
+a) Aircraft stand taxilane.
 A portion of an apron designated as a taxiway and intended to provide access to aircraft stands only.

-Apron taxiway.
+b) Apron taxiway.
 A portion of a taxiway system located on an apron and intended to provide a through taxi route across the apron.

-Rapid exit taxiway.
+c) Rapid exit taxiway.
 A taxiway connected to a runway at an acute angle and designed to allow landing aeroplanes to turn off at higher speeds than are achieved on other exit taxiways thereby minimizing runway occupancy times.

 Terminal control area.
 A control area normally established at the confluence of ATS routes in the vicinity of one or more major aerodromes.